fxpoet/holysheet.io/README.md

 ### 4. Mobile Necromancer: Bringing Dead Phones Back to life
 - It supports QR codes to share your shortcut sheet.
-- Scan QR with your phone and hang it next to your monitor.
+- Scan QR with your old, unused phone and hang it next to your monitor.

 <img src="public/side-car.jpg" alt="SideCar Mode" width="400">